n3cr0m0rph/google-gemini-desktop/README.md

-# google-gemini-desktop
-Google Gemini Desktop
+# Google Gemini Desktop
+Just a qick C++/Qt app for the desktop.

+Still a work in progress...